MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-schema-database.md

   * Row level security policies at the table level.
   * Restricted view access policies at the table level.
 * `IncludeIngestionMappings`: (`true` | `false`) - If `true`, ingestion mappings at the table level will be included.
 Defaults to `false`.
-* `showObfuscatedStrings`: (`true` | `false`) -  Defaults to `false`.
-If `true`, credentials persisted in Kusto configurations will be visible to Database admins, Cluster admins, and creators of the entity that holds the credentials.
+* `ShowObfuscatedStrings`: (`true` | `false`) -  Defaults to `false`.
+If `true`, credentials persisted in Kusto configurations will be visible to Database admins and creators of the entity that holds the credentials.
 If the user don't have those permissions - the command will fail.

 **Returns**